 It is also possible to attach larger items (such as a sleeping pad) onto the lower external straps.
 Then, your sleeping bag can be stored in the base compartment with internal zip divider.

-As I said, this pack is perfect for multi-day hikes and camping trips.
+As I said earlier in this Kestrel 48 review, this pack is perfect for multi-day hikes and camping trips.